 You’re probably familiar with award miles already.
 Airlines issue them.
 Credit cards issue them.
 There are lots of ways to earn miles for future award travel redemptions.
 But elite status is different.
 You need to earn a different kind of mileage, called elite-qualifying miles.

 A key advantage of Mileage Plan is that a mile flown is a mile earned, so you will always earn at least one mile for every mile that you fly on Alaska Airlines or Horizon Air.
-This is true for both award miles and elite-qualifying miles – and is in stark contrast to other programs that tie the number of miles you earn to the price of your ticket.
+This is in stark contrast to other programs that tie the number of miles you earn to the price of your ticket.
 Other programs may also impose a minimum spending requirement in addition to a mileage requirement.
 Alaska Mileage Plan doesn’t do that.
 You just need to focus on flying a certain total distance during the year.